neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/guidelines.md

     Remember to submit your application before [the deadline](https://developers.google.com/open-source/gsoc/timeline#april_8_-_1800_utc)!

-    Please do not send any applications directly to the NIU team - all applications must go through [Google's application system](https://summerofcode.withgoogle.com/)
+    Please do not send any applications directly to the NIU team, they won't be considered - all applications must go through [Google's application system](https://summerofcode.withgoogle.com/)

 ## Application template